IBM/eventing-openliberty-blockchain/README.md

 3. For Organisation two, the event triggered by Organization One has the configuration to listen to the events, resulting in the organization receiving the event.

-4. Organisation two can manually ask for the recent events that are emitted out of Hyperledger Fabric, through the OpenAPI User Interface.
-This manually executes the methods to retrieve the events of the cars being added.
+4. Organisation two can ask for the recent events emitted out of Hyperledger Fabric, through the OpenAPI User Interface.
+This executes the methods to retrieve the events of the cars being added.

-There are two ways Organization two can receive the events:

-1. Manually ask for the recent events from Hyperledger Fabric, through the OpenAPI User Interface,  executing methods to retrieve the events of the cars being added.

-2. There is also an event-driven architecture within Organization two whereby the org can automatically get updates of the events emitted out of Hyperledger Fabric through a servlet.
+5. There is also an event-driven architecture within Organization two whereby the org can automatically get updates of the events emitted out of Hyperledger Fabric through a servlet.

 ### Submit a new transaction